-Our love affair with Scandinavian design has been going on for years, and its influence on our home interiors is showing no signs of going away.
+Our love affair with Scandinavian (or Scandi) design has been going on for years, and its influence on our home interiors is showing no signs of going away.
 Pared-down, unfussy yet always elegant, there are many practical reasons Scandi-style kitchens endure.
 Here we show you how to give your kitchen a Nordic make-over, starting with just a new set of kitchen doors.

 Choose simple door styles to achieve a Scandi-style kitchen